breatheco-de/content/src/content/how-to/what-is-an-expression-in-python.md

-## Expressions in Python
+---
+title: "What is an expression in Python?"
+subtitle: "Discover what expressions are in Python and how they play a crucial role in coding.
+Learn about their syntax, types, and practical examples to enhance your Python programming skills"
+tags: ["python"]
+authors: ["javierseiglie"]
+status: "draft"

+---

-An expression in Python is a combination of values, variables, operators, and function calls that produce a result.
+An expression in [Python](https://4geeks.com/lesson/intro-to-python) is a combination of values, variables, operators, and function calls that produce a result.
 It represents a computation or a calculation.
 In the following example, we use an expression to find the circumference of a circle with a radius of 4cm.

 ```py
 circle_radius = 4 # a statement